h-elsner/E90controlDemo/README.md

 Gimbal control is done with a Yuneec specific MAV message, MsgID 5000.
 The CRC_EXTRA for this message is 252.

 Gimbal calibration is done with a Yuneec specific MAV message, MsgID 5002.
 The CRC_EXTRA for this message is 224.

+To compile this tool you need the common units from this repo: https://github.com/h-elsner/common_units

+Also the packages Synapse and Industrial stuff have to be installed (use OPM).